pavelprosto94/uHome/README.md

 - **Stickers** will help you remind you of the most important things.
 And their striking design attracts attention.
 - **The link** can create an internet link or launch an application with URLdispatcher support.

+## For developers
+Widgets are able to receive information from the Internet, receive and send files from the Content Hub.

+To write temporary files, the directory is used:
+*/home/phablet/.cache/uhome.pavelprosto/*
+Custom widgets are located at:
+*/home/phablet/.local/share/uhome.pavelprosto/*

+**Widgets can't!**
+- Have access to user files
+- Have access to a camera or microphone
+- Have access to location
+- Launch and access application files (only URLdispatcher available)
+- Have access to sms, calendar and phone book

+You can create your own widgets using **QML** and **PyOtherSide**.
+See examples of [standard widgets](https://github.com/pavelprosto94/uHome/tree/main/src) and example of [weather widget](https://github.com/pavelprosto94/openweatermapwidget).

 ## Build
 In the terminal, go to our directory with the project and enter the command: